 Steps to ramp up with Intel® Advisor GUI and get quick results.

 This section provides simple steps to get quick results and grasp the overall idea of how you can use Intel® Advisor.
-For detailed guidelines refer to the ultimate Getting Started with Intel® Advisor.
+For detailed guidelines refer to the ultimate Get Started with Intel® Advisor.

 Run the Intel Advisor GUI